engrosamaali91/moveit2/README.md

-## 🚀 Run the Robot Arm Display
+## 🚀 ROS 2 Workspace for Robot Arm

-To build and launch the robot arm in RViz, run the following commands from your workspace root:
+To build and run the project, execute the following commands from the workspace root (`~/moveit2_ws`).

 ```bash
 # 1. Pull the latest changes